magnoeasy/easybuilder/english.md

 When you are in the design screen of your form, at the top you will see this green button ![image](https://user-images.githubusercontent.com/81401104/117339417-1795cf80-ae76-11eb-8072-6d4fc65a7563.png), click on it.

-You will get the following new tab:
+You will get this new tab:

 ![image](https://user-images.githubusercontent.com/81401104/117339555-3eec9c80-ae76-11eb-8dc4-509c62d30dde.png)